columncolab/EMC2/doc/source/usage/instrument.rst

 |  backscatt_eff     |  Backscattering efficiency            |
 +--------------------+---------------------------------------+

-These mie tables must be generated for the four precipitation classes/
+These mie tables must be generated for the four precipitation classes.